jsmolka/blog/content/eggvance/progress-4.md

   {{<image src="eggvance/yeti-bitmap.png" caption="Yeti demo with matrix transformation">}}
 {{</flex>}}

 The images above show the technically impressive [Yeti demo](https://www.gbadev.org/demos.php?showinfo=568).
 It's a first-person shooter with a custom 3D engine and uses background mode 5 to display the scene.
-The dimensions of the bitmap are 160x128 (the screen dimensions are 240x160).
-The left image shows an old version of the emulator, which directly copied the bitmap to the screen without further processing.
+The resolution of the bitmap in this mode is 160x128 pixels.
+The left image shows an old version of the emulator, which directly copied the bitmap to the 240x160 pixel screen without further processing.
 That was incorrect because bitmaps can make use of the rotation/scaling matrix.

 ```cpp
 void PPU::renderBgMode5(int bg) {